On this walking holiday we stay in

 Valley - Today is a full day of walking with options of two levels.
 In the

-morning we transfer by coach to the Luberon National Park where we begin our
+morning we transfer by coach to the beautiful Luberon National Park.

-walk at pre-historic Fort of Buoux.
-We hear stories about the historic fort
+Our walk starts at the historic Fort of Buoux and we hear stories about how

 vantage point we see the impressive canyon carved by the Aiguebrun River.

 Our walk begins high above the Aiguebrun Valley and gradually winds its way

 down rocky trails lined with wild orchids to a lovely wooded valley.
 We